SCUR0/PowerShell-Scripts/README.md

   Filehistory on windows 8-10 is known for randomly failing to run.
 I enjoy the feature of FileHistory tracking of files so I created a script that will email you if it has not ran in the specified time range.

+### Get-PendingRestarts

+  Both scripts are needed if you want the process to be hidden from the user except for prompts.
+Both scripts **need to be placed in** `$env:APPDATA\AdminScripts\`.
+Create a group policy to create a scheduled task to run `Get-PendingRestartSilent.vbs` throughout the day.

 ### Set-NTFSCompression.ps1

   Compress specified folders using NTFS compression.
 Very useful for saving space in areas that don't have high IO.
 I was unable to find any negative performance impact.